PowerShell/PackageManagementProviderResource/README.md

 Examples

-#A DSC configuration for installing Pester
+A DSC configuration for installing the Pester tool configuration Sample_InstallPester
-configuration Sample_InstallPester
 {
     param